 - Action planning for using MHFA

 This course is suitable for anyone who wishes to help with Mental Health issues within the workplace.
-Physical First Aiders may be a suitable candidate as they already have the instinct to observe and help others.
+Physical First Aiders may be a suitable candidates as they already have the instinct to observe and help others.